The main property of the 1st level, "matter," is pure actuality, and especially simplicity and freedom.

 The main property of the 2nd level, "spirit" is perfect and unlimited happiness.

 But that includes virtually pure actuality.
-For if God the Son is perfect, then included in the meaning of perfection is complete safety from losing any perfections or the happiness stemming from them.
-The Son is pure act, because there is no potency in Him toward either greater or lesser happiness, knowledge, or anything else predicated of Him.
+For if God is perfect, then included in the meaning of perfection is complete safety from losing any perfections or the happiness stemming from them.
+The Father-Son-Holy Spirit is pure act, because there is no potency in Him toward either greater or lesser happiness, knowledge, or anything else predicated of Him.

 But not vice versa: perfection is a value judgment; pure actuality is entirely descriptive.
 So, a thing may have no potential for change yet still be imperfect.